Maryland Semi-Truck Accident Lawyer

 Now Is the Time to Take Action

 Personal injury clients face a dilemma: large mega-firms treat them like case numbers and fail to take their individual priorities and circumstances into account, while small firms lack the resources to handle complex issues.
 At Henderson Law, we offer the best of both worlds.
 We are small enough to offer you the individual attention your case deserves, but we also regularly handle serious cases involving complex issues.

-If you have been involved in a truck accident anywhere in Maryland (including Baltimore and Annapolis) and Washington D.C., contact us immediately by filling out our online contact form or by calling (410) 721-1979 to set up an appointment for a consultation with us.
+If you have been involved in a semi-truck accident anywhere in Maryland (including Baltimore and Annapolis) and Washington D.C., contact us immediately by filling out our online contact form or by calling (410) 721-1979 to set up an appointment for a consultation with us.

 Henderson Law is accepting new cases in the District of Columbia and Maryland.
 Henderson Law is willing to take new clients across the State of Maryland, including, but not limited to, new cases arising in the following cities: Annapolis, MD | Crofton, MD | Bowie, MD | Baltimore, MD | Glen Burnie, MD | Columbia, MD | Frederick, MD | Bethesda, MD | Ellicott City, MD | Dundalk, MD | Bel Air South, MD | Aspen Hill, MD | Gaithersburg, MD | Germantown, MD | Potomac, MD | and North Bethesda, MD.